Benson516/CarND-Advanced-Lane-Lines/writeup_proj_2.md

 3. Do some sanity check
 4. If the check is fail, do step 1.~3. again but using sliding window method `LANE_TRACKER.fit_polynomial()`

+**Sliding Window Search**

+The sliding window search based on some select rectangle ROI to do local search of line points.
+The ROI start from the bottom of image, where the position is decided according to histogram of the lower-half image in x-direction.
+In each iteration, the ROI move up a step, the x-position is determined according the previous found points (average the position of points).

+It's mostly the same as in lecture; however, I modify the histogram algorithm as following.

+**Tracking**

 ![alt text][image5]